A Harder-Narasimhan theory for Kisin modules: HN-theory

 \begin{defn} Let $\fM \in \Mod_{\fS,\tor}^{\phz, [0,h]}$ be an effective Kisin module.
 As $0$ is the least possible slope of an effective $\fM$, there is a unique strict subobject $\fM^{\leq 0} \subset \fM$.
 We call $d^\et(\fM) := \rk(\fM^{\leq 0})$ the \emph{\'etale rank} of $\fM$. \end{defn} One can check that $\fM^{\leq 0}$ is the maximal \'etale subobject of $\fM$.

 \begin{eg} When in addition $\fM$ is effective of height $\leq 1$, the \'etale rank of $\fM$ is the same as the height of the \'etale part of the connected-\'etale exact sequence of the corresponding finite flat group scheme.
 We observe that our HN-theory generalizes the connected-\'etale exact sequence to Kisin modules.
-We give the proof that our HN-theory on $\Mod_{\fS,\tor}^{\phz, [0,1]}$ is anti-equivalent to Fargues' HN-theory in Proposition \ref{farguescomp}. \end{eg}
+We give the proof that our HN-theory on $\Mod_{\fS,\tor}^{\phz, [0,1]}$ is anti-equivalent to Fargues's HN-theory in Proposition \ref{farguescomp}. \end{eg}

-While the HN axioms make $\Mod^\phz_{\fS,\tor}$ very close to a abelian category (see e.g.\ \cite[Lem.\ 2.7]{pottharst}), when one restricts to objects that are semi-stable of a given slope, this is actually an abelian category. \begin{prop} For any slope $\alpha$, the full subcategory of $\Mod_{\fS, \tor}^\phz$ consisting of semi-stable objects of slope $\alpha$ is an abelian, exact subcategory of $\Mod_{\fS, \tor}^\phz$ that is closed under extensions in $\Mod_{\fS, \tor}^\phz$.
-As $\Mod_{\fS, \tor}^{\phz, [a,b]}$ is closed under strict subobjects, quotients, and extensions, the same can be said for $\Mod_{\fS, \tor}^{\phz, [a,b]}$. \end{prop} \begin{proof} See \cite[Lem.\ 4.12]{pottharst}. \end{proof}
+While the HN-axioms make $\Mod^\phz_{\fS,\tor}$ very close to an abelian category (see e.g.\ \cite[Prop.\ 2.7]{pottharst}), when one restricts to objects that are semi-stable of a given slope, this is actually an abelian category. \begin{prop} For any slope $\alpha$, the full subcategory of $\Mod_{\fS, \tor}^\phz$ consisting of semi-stable objects of slope $\alpha$ is an abelian, exact subcategory of $\Mod_{\fS, \tor}^\phz$ that is closed under extensions in $\Mod_{\fS, \tor}^\phz$.
+As $\Mod_{\fS, \tor}^{\phz, [a,b]}$ is closed under strict subobjects, quotients, and extensions, the same can be said for $\Mod_{\fS, \tor}^{\phz, [a,b]}$. \end{prop} \begin{proof} See \cite[Prop.\ 4.12]{pottharst}. \end{proof}

 \begin{cor} Let $\fM \in \Mod_{\fS}^{\phz, [a,b]}$.
 If $\fM$ is semi-stable, then any strict subobject $($resp. quotient$)$ $\fN$ such that $\mu(\fM) = \mu(\fN)$ is again semi-stable. \end{cor} \begin{proof} This is a direct consequence of Proposition \ref{prop:ext_ss}.
-Cf.\ \cite[Lem.\ 4.9]{pottharst}. \end{proof}
+Cf.\ \cite[Prop.\ 4.9]{pottharst}. \end{proof}